padcom/chat-ui/README.md

 setChatMessageFormatter((message: ChatMessage) => JSON.stringify(message, null, 2))
 ```

+Please note that in this case the `Message` needs to be given the `markdown-body` class as described above.

 ## Credits

 Colors and direction of messages have been ripped off from iPhone messages app.